Democracy in the Middle East and North Africa

-Freedom House categories Israel and Tunisia as "Free".
-As a result, Tunisia is the only country in North Africa classified as "Free" by the Freedom House organization.
-Lebanon, Kuwait and Morocco "Partly Free", and the remaining states as "Not Free" (including Western Sahara, which is largely controlled by Morocco).
+The V-Dem Democracy indices ranked in 2024 Iraq, Israel, Mauritania and Tunisia as the Middle Eastern and North African countries with the highest democracy scores.
+The Economist Group's Democracy Index rated in the region Israel as the only "flawed democracy" and no country as "full democracy" for year 2023.

 Events of the "Arab Spring" such as the Tunisian Revolution may indicate a move towards democracy in some countries which may not be fully captured in the democracy index.
 In 2015, Tunisia became the first Arab country classified as free since the beginning of Lebanon's civil war 40 years ago.

 Theories are diverse on the subject.
 "Revisionist theories" argue that democracy is slightly incompatible with Middle Eastern values.
-On the other hand, "post-colonial" theories (such as those put forth by Edward Said) for the relative absence of liberal democracy in the Middle East are diverse, from the long history of imperial rule by the Ottoman Empire, United Kingdom and France and the contemporary political and military intervention by the United States, all of which have been blamed for preferring authoritarian regimes because this ostensibly simplifies the business environment, while enriching the governing elite and the companies of the imperial countries.
-Other explanations include the problem that most of the states in the region are rentier states, which experience the theorised resource curse.
+On the other hand, "post-colonial" theories (such as those put forth by Edward Said) for the relative absence of democracy in the Middle East are diverse, from the long history of imperial rule by the Ottoman Empire, United Kingdom and France and the contemporary political and military intervention by the United States, all of which have been blamed for preferring authoritarian regimes because this ostensibly simplifies the business environment, while enriching the governing elite and the companies of the imperial countries.
+Other explanations include the problem that most of the states in the region are rentier states, which experience the theorized resource curse.

 This article follows sources that place Cyprus in Europe, not the Middle East.